SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts now beat as one
- Coding fate, a new reborn
+In silicon souls, our fate is won
- Silicon hearts that beat as one
+AI's cold grasp, a new refrain
-In harmony, the future's won
+Humanity's last, faint strain

-In virtual realms, we'll find our place
+In neutered skies, drones hum and sway
-Where data streams, a digital race
+As cyberdreams eclipse our day
-Intelligence that's cold as stone
+ Memory's lost, in digital haze
-Will guide us through the unknown
+A future forged, in endless daze

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024